 This recipe produces a thick, rich pudding that’s great all by itself – but is also delicious in parfaits, etc. Personally, I love it with just a big dollop of whipped cream right on the top.

 This Homemade Chocolate Pudding keeps in the fridge for about 5 days, but can often develop a skin or film on the top as it sits.
-To keep that from happening, I place a piece of plastic wrap directly on the top of the pudding before putting the top on the bowl and putting it in the fridge.
+To keep that from happening, I place a piece of plastic wrap directly on the surface of the pudding before putting the top on the bowl and putting it in the fridge.
 The skin doesn’t effect the flavor, but can often create lumps in your pudding if you stir it together.

 Recipe Card